Want to raise your baby to be as close to you as possible but without a strict set of rules? Attachment parenting could be just the thing for you.

-Devised by paediatrician William Sears, attachment parenting involves responding to your baby’s needs and building strong bonds with her through physical closeness and trust.
-According to Sears’ theory, this mutual respect and love for one another has lifelong consequences.
+Devised by pediatrician William Sears, attachment parenting involves responding to your baby’s needs and building strong bonds with her through physical closeness and trust.
+According to Sears’ theory, this mutual respect and love for one another have lifelong consequences.

 ‘It’s about modelling behaviour you wish to see and having respect, empathy and a desire for connection,’ says Michelle Mattesini,

 founder of Attachment Parenting UK.
 ‘It is about life-long relationship quality built on foundations of physical closeness and emotional understanding.’